A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-Note that the above definition is a natural extension of simple collapsibility of distribution dependence.
-Indeed, when $\dfrac{\partial F(y|x,w)}{\partial x}$ is homogeneous over $W$, A-collapsibility reduces to collapsibility.
-The next result shows that the conditions of Cox and Wermuth (2003) are sufficient for A-collapsibility.
+{\definition The distribution dependence function $\dfrac{\partial F(y|x, w)}{\partial x}$ is A-collapsible over W if } The above definition is a natural extension of simple collapsibility of distribution dependence.
+In fact, when $\dfrac{\partial F(y|x,w)}{\partial x}$ is homogeneous over $W$, A-collapsibility reduces to collapsibility.
+Note also that \eqref{eq3.1} is equivalent to having the second term on the right-hand side of \eqref{eq2.2} zero.